A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in unmagnetized dusty plasma

-Another kind of instability that has been studied for a long time in dusty plasma is Kelvin Helmholtz (KH) instability.
-This instability normally establishes in a dusty plasma medium due to the velocity shear or opposite flowing dust fluids.
+Another kind of instability that has been studied for a long time in dusty plasma is Kelvin Helmholtz (K-H) instability\cite{khinstabilitybanarjeedusty}.
 Ashwin et al.\cite{ashwinkhvortices2010} performed molecular dynamic (MD) simulation to explore the K-H instability in strongly coupled dusty plasma.
-Time evolution of K-H instability produces vortex roll in the nonlinear regime which is depicted in Fig.\ref{fig:fig10}.
+Time evolution of K-H instability produces vortex roll in the nonlinear regime depicted in Fig.\ref{fig:fig16}.
 Numerical and analytical studies of K-H instabilities driven flow patterns (vortex structures) in its nonlinear regime in weakly as well as strongly coupled dusty plasma has been studied by various research groups \cite{sanatkhvortices2012,sanatkhvortices2,dharodikhvortices2022,sanatkhvortices3,das_dharodi_tiwari_2014}.
 The analytical study by Janaki et al.\cite{janakishearedinducedvortex2010} had claimed the existence of dipolar vortex structures in 2D dusty plasma medium in the presence of sheared dust grains flow.
 Gupta et al.\cite{Guptavortices1,Guptavortices2} performed the computational fluid dynamics and molecular dynamics simulations of dusty plasma medium with Kolmogorov shear flows and observed the coherent vortex structures along with other flow patterns as a result of the sheared flow-induced instabilities.
 A recent experimental study by Krishan et al.\cite{kishankhvortices2023} confirmed the K-H instability-driven vortex structures in DC discharge flowing dusty plasma.
-They generated shear at the interface of the moving and stationary layers of dust grain medium that excites the K-H instability and evolution of it gives vortex structures, as shown in Fig.\ref{fig:fig11}.
-It has been confirmed that either RT or K-H or sheared flow-induced instability can excite coherent vortex structures in a dusty plasma medium.
+They generated shear at the interface of the moving and stationary layers of dust grain medium that excites the K-H instability, and evolution of it gives vortex structures, as is shown in Fig.\ref{fig:fig17}.